Generic Name: canakinumab (KAN a KIN ue mab)

 Canakinumab is injected under the skin.
 A healthcare provider will give you this injection.

-Canakinumab is usually given once every 8 weeks.
+Canakinumab is usually given once every 4 to 8 weeks depending on the condition being treated.
 Follow your doctor's instructions.

 Canakinumab can weaken your immune system.
 Your blood may need to be tested often.